Team Member: Alexandre Tuel

 Improving Water Management and Agricultural Productivity in the Oum-Er-Rbia Watershed

-The Oum-Er-Rbia watershed is one of Morocco’s major river basins in terms of agricultural production, hydroelectric capacity, industry and urban population.
+As a case study, we look at the Oum-Er-Rbia watershed, one of Morocco’s major river basins in terms of agricultural production, hydroelectric capacity, industry and urban population.
 There, water is the key limitation to economic and social development.
 The region suffers from rainfall that is both low on average (about 350mm per year) and highly variable from year to year.
 This leads to frequent crop loss and makes efficient water planning difficult.
 Renewable freshwater resources are less than 1000 cubic meters per year per capita—well below the UN’s scarcity threshold.
 On top of that, the area is at highest risk when it comes to climate change, between drastic precipitation decreases and uptick in heat waves and increased rainfall variability.
 Water management will become even more challenging in the near future, and agricultural policies should adapt accordingly.

 Link to our experimental forecasting of seasonal precipitation for Morocco webpage.